 Others said they specifically signed up for Netflix to avoid ads.

-“I’m just so against watching ads and that’s one of the reasons why I no longer have my Hulu account,” said Johnelle, 41, of Glen Allen.
+“I’m just so against watching ads, and that’s one of the reasons why I no longer have my Hulu account,” said Johnelle, 41, of Glen Allen.
 “I had a Hulu account that had ads in it.
 And to me, I just don’t have the time to waste watching ads if I’m going to watch a specific show or movie.
 I do not want to be interrupted.”

 Some consumers also mentioned that it would depend on where the ads run.
 The beginning of a show isn’t nearly as intrusive as in the middle of a movie or every few minutes.

-“I would be really ticked off in the middle of watching a movie or something and it just cut out to try and sell me something,” said Cheyenne, 29, of Springfield.
+“I would be really ticked off in the middle of watching a movie or something, and it just cut out to try and sell me something,” said Cheyenne, 29, of Springfield.

 Where to next?

-As a next step, we might ask consumers about what kind of ad experience they would prefer.
+As a next step, we might ask consumers what kind of ad experience they prefer.
 As several consumers mentioned, they would prefer ads to run in-between shows but not in the middle of shows.
 Where should ads run specifically and for how long?

 Read next: How you can use video surveys for your next project!